Vietnamese Lemongrass Chicken

 How can I make this recipe on my stove?

-You can make this recipe stove-top in a grill pan or non-stick pan instead of using the bbq.
-Cook the chicken on medium-high heat until golden on the outside and reaches an internal temperature of 165 degrees Fahrenheit.
+You can make this recipe on the stove in a grill pan or a non-stick pan instead of using the bbq.

 How can I make this recipe with chicken breasts?

-You can make this lemongrass chicken recipe using chicken breasts, however, know that due to the thickness and cooking time for this cut it won't be nearly as tender or flavorful as chicken thighs.
+You can make this recipe with chicken breasts; however, because of the thickness and cooking time of this cut, it won’t be nearly as tender or flavorful as chicken thighs.
 Chicken breasts will dry out quicker.

 How long does leftover lemongrass chicken last?